Learning Credal Sum-Product Networks: Preliminaries

-As just discussed, \citep{DBLP:conf/isipta/MauaCCC17} provide ways to compute the minimum and maximum values for a given configuration $\lambda$ of the indicator variables, as well as ways to compute conditional expectations, which we describe in the sequel.
-In particular, they propose to use a linear program solver to solve (maximise or minimise) and find the best weight to propagate.
-We explain later that it is easier to learn intervals of probability degrees when clustering.
+In particular, \citep{DBLP:conf/isipta/MauaCCC17} provide ways to compute the minimum and maximum values for a given configuration $\lambda$ of the indicator variables, as well as ways to compute conditional expectations by means of a linear program solver to solve (maximise or minimise) and find the best weight to propagate.
+But that can be challenging: since we are interested in learning SPN structures, such inference tasks would need to be solved in each iteration.
+Thus, we argue that reasoning with extreme points of the credal set turns out to be more practical and efficient.
+In the interest of space, the Appendix includes a brief exposition on this idea.